 - What are the Listeners' Attitudes?

 You need to consider two sets of attitudes when planning your presentation.
 The first is your audience's attitude toward you as the speaker.
 If listeners feel hostile or indifferent, your approach won't be the same as the one taken if they are excited to hear from you.
-In addition to listeners' feelings about you, the audience's attitude about your subject should influence your approach.
+In addition to listeners' feelings about you, the audience's attitude about your subject should also influence your approach.
 Do your employees think the benefits of the new pension plan are too far in the future to be important?
 Does the sales force think the new product line is exciting or just the same old wine in a new package?
 Do the workers think the new vice-president is a genius or just another figurehead?
 Attitudes such as these should govern your approach.One way to discover the attitudes of your audience and to gain the audience's approval of your idea is to meet with listeners before your presentation.
 With this sort of preparation, you can make whatever adjustments are necessary to win over the key decision makers before you begin your formal presentation.